thekevinscott/UpscalerJS/docs/docs/documentation/troubleshooting.md

 UpscalerJS only supports models whose input layers are set up to accept rank 4 tensors.

 If you believe this is in error, or you have a particular use case you think would be appropriate for UpscalerJS, [please open a Github issue](https://github.com/thekevinscott/UpscalerJS/issues/new/choose).

+## Input size and patch size

+If a model is defined with an `inputSize` and you provide an explicit `patchSize`, `patchSize` will be ignored.

+This is because the model expects the input to be a specific size, and cannot accept dynamically sized patches.

+UpscalerJS will automatically handle padding or slicing the image to fit the expected `inputSize` of the provided model.